 - Massively multicore systems

 - Resource virtualization

 - File and storage systems, I/O, and data management

 - Resource management and scheduling, including energy-aware techniques

 - Data-intensive computing

-- Applications of parallel and distributed computing
+- Applications and services that depend upon high-end computing

 Paper Submission Guidelines